Is your digestion “socially normal” or actually normal?

 What to do if your Digestion is Off

-There are many possible reasons and underlying root causes for a digestive system that is working sub-optimally, and so it’s best to work with a team of holistic practitioners who can help bring it back into balance.
+There are many reasons and underlying root causes for a digestive system that is working sub-optimally.
+So it’s best to work with a team of holistic practitioners who can help bring it back into balance.

 A holistic nutritionist or health coach can help you track and understand your symptoms better and recommend dietary and lifestyle changes that can make a difference.

-For more serious digestive issues- chronic loose stool or severe chronic bloating, for example – a GI doctor will be able to do testing which can help you get to the root cause of the issue.
+For more serious digestive issues such as chronic loose stool or severe chronic bloating, a GI doctor can help you get to the root cause of the issue.
 When choosing a doctor, I recommend looking for an MD that is certified in Functional Medicine or Integrative Medicine, as they’ll be more knowledgeable about dietary and lifestyle choices.
-They will often recommend you work in tandem with a nutritionist or health coach who can help you implement the dietary and lifestyle changes needed to remedy the issues.
+They will often recommend you work with a nutritionist or health coach who can help you implement the dietary and lifestyle changes needed to remedy the issues.

 General Tips for Improving Your Digestive Health

 - Identify possible digestive-issue triggers and eliminate them.
 Keep a food and symptom log to help bring to light any possible food sensitivities.
 For many people, gluten and dairy are the top culprits, but you could have a sensitivity to just about anything.
-If you notice you get bloated every time you eat cheese or have to go running to the loo with loose stool after your favorite wheat cereal, experiment with eliminating the possible offending food for at least 2 weeks to see if the symptoms disappear.
+If you notice you get bloated every time you eat cheese or have to go running to the loo with loose stool after your favorite wheat cereal, experiment with eliminating the possible offending food.
+Do this for at least 2 weeks to see if the symptoms disappear.
 You can then experiment with adding the food back and noting if the symptoms reappear.
-While you can do this yourself, a holistic nutritionist or health coach can better guide you through this process, provide alternatives, and help you interpret the results.
-Sometimes you’ll want to avoid or limit the food long term, while other times, simply healing the gut and repairing digestion will allow you to eat the food again without a problem.
+While you can do this yourself, a holistic nutritionist or health coach can better guide you through this process, provide alternatives, to help interpret the results.
+Sometimes you’ll want to avoid or limit the food long-term, while other times, simply healing the gut and repairing digestion will allow you to eat the food again without issues.
 (I walk participants through this process in my Nutrition Course).
 Note that sensitivities don’t only appear in the digestive system.
-For example, if you experience sneezing, a runny nose, acne, rashes, hives, a headache, or brain fog while eating something or soon after, that can also be a sign of an issue.
+If you experience sneezing, a runny nose, acne, rashes, hives, headaches, or brain fog while eating something or soon after, that can also be a sign of an issue.

-- Take a high quality probiotic.
-Our gut microbiome takes a beating from modern life – refined foods, tap water, antibiotic usage (both medically and in our meat/dairy), stress, lack of nature – all contribute to dysbiosis.
+- Take a high-quality probiotic.
+Our gut microbiome takes a beating from modern life through refined foods, tap water, antibiotic usage, stress, lack of nature.
+All of this contributes to dysbiosis.
 When our microbiome is not balanced, it makes digestive issues like gas and bloating more likely.
 These are the most effective probiotics I’ve found, which offer fast relief.
 I use them personally and have been recommending them to clients for years.

 - Try Digestive Bitters or Enzymes.
-If you’re chronically bloated after meals and having trouble digesting foods, you may want to experiment with digestive bitters or enzymes.
-They help you breakdown and digest your foods to reduce or eliminate bloating.
+If you’re chronically bloated after meals and having trouble digesting foods, you may want to try digestive bitters or enzymes.
+They help you break down and digest your foods to reduce or eliminate bloating.